I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

-Hi and welcome to my latest hub on Elderscrolls V Skyrim.
-Today, I am going to look at how you can check your mod load order and how to ensure that all your mods load in the optimum order.
+In this article, we will look at how to check your The Elder Scrolls V: Skyrim mod load order and ensure that all your mods load in the optimum order.
 An incorrect mod load order can cause performance issues, mod conflicts or even cause Skyrim to either not load at all or to crash to desktop (CTD) randomly.

-Mods add so much to Skyrim: they improve the vanilla game including its graphics, add wonderful new content to it, fix bugs, create entirely new landmasses and quests and much more.
-For many (myself very much included) playing an Elderscrolls game without mods would be unthinkable.
+Mods add so much to Skyrim; they improve the vanilla game including its graphics, add wonderful new content to it, fix bugs, create entirely new landmasses and quests and much more.
+For many (myself included), playing an Elder Scrolls game without mods is unthinkable.

-Unfortunately, because they are all written by different authors you need to use tools to make sure that:
+Unfortunately, because all mods are written by different authors, you need to use tools to make sure that:

-Today, we will look at using two tools, BOSS and TES5Edit to optimise your load order.
+We will look at using two tools, BOSS and TES5Edit, to optimise your load order.
 First, let’s look at the load order itself.

-- Simply put, Skyrim loads all mods (including the actual game itself) in order starting at mod number 1 using the load order.
+- Simply put, Skyrim loads all mods (including the actual game itself) in order, starting at mod number 1 by using the load order.

-- Mods lower down the list will potentially overwrite mods higher up the list (this is where conflicts can occur).
+- Mods that are lower down the list will potentially overwrite mods higher up (this is where conflicts can occur).